Inception

 While working on one a project; I came accross a problem where we had tabs to change the UI; and whenever you'd click on a tab, it would make a new network request to fetch and show new data of that respective tab.
 Now, if you do it slow enough, it would switch the tab and show a preloader while it fetched the data from the API.

 But the problem arose if you click tabs quickly, and switched between them fast-enough.
-This lead to each click triggering an API call; and when the user finally stopped switching between the tabs - it lead to completion of each request one by one - which in turn lead to the data in the UI getting updated in sequence as each API request was resolving a successful response.
+This lead to each click triggering an API call; and when the user finally stopped switching between the tabs - it lead to completion of each request one by one - which in turn lead to the data in the UI getting updated in sequence as each API request was resolving a successful response, one-by-one and updating the local response state as well.

 This was obviously bad user experience, but more than that - it was bad handling of APIs itself.
-I wanted an architecture which would allow me to abort/cancel the previous on going API request and instead make a new, updated API request.
+Now, one may suggest that I could simply debouce the API requests using setTimeout or use lodash debounce function to handle this, but I wanted more control over my API requests.
+I wanted an architecture in my API request process and control over the requests which would allow me to abort/cancel the previous on going APIrequest and instead make a new, updated API request.